-1.2.
-Scope
+1.2 Scope

-This Guideline applies to the Commissioner and all Public Service Commission (PSC) staff.
+This Guideline applies to the Commissioner and the staff of the Commissioner working in the Office of the Public Service Commissioner (OPSC).

-This Guideline is not binding on the Commissioner, but provides guidance on the exercise of the Commissioner's functions under section 83.
-References to "the Commissioner" should be understood to include any authorised persons exercising delegated functions of the Commissioner under section 83 (within the limits of their delegation), as well as any person appointed by the Commissioner to conduct an inquiry under section 83 (within the limits of their appointment).
+This Guideline is not binding on the Commissioner but provides guidance on the exercise of the Commissioner's functions under section 83.
+References to 'the Commissioner' should be understood to include any authorised persons exercising delegated functions of the Commissioner under section 83 (within the limits of their delegation), as well as any person appointed by the Commissioner to conduct an inquiry under section 83 (within the limits of their appointment).

-1.3.
-Legislative context
+1.3 Legislative context

-Section 83 of the GSE Act provides that the Commissioner or the Secretary of the Department of Premier and Cabinet (DPC) may conduct an inquiry, into any matter relating to the administration or management of a government sector agency.
+Section 83 of the GSE Act provides that the Commissioner or the Secretary of the Premier's Department (PD) may conduct an inquiry into any matter relating to the administration or management of a government sector agency.
+This Guideline pertains to and discusses the Commissioner's functions under section 83.

-The Commissioner or DPC Secretary may appoint a person to act on behalf of the Commissioner or DPC Secretary for the purposes of conducting an inquiry under section 83.
-Any person so appointed by the Commissioner is to act under the Commissioner's directions and has the functions conferred on the Commission under section 83.
-Section 83 also provides coercive information gathering powers to assist the conduct of an inquiry.
+The Commissioner may appoint a person to act on behalf of the Commissioner for the purposes of conducting an inquiry under section 83.
+Any person so appointed by the Commissioner is to act under the direction of the Commissioner and has the functions conferred on the Commissioner under section 83.

+Section 83 provides coercive information gathering powers for the purposes of conducting an inquiry.
 A person conducting an inquiry under section 83 may wish to exercise the information gathering powers set out in section 83(4) during the inquiry.
 The powers in section 83(4)(b)-(e) can be used in relation to an employee of a government sector agency as well as any person who is engaged by the government sector agency (whether directly or indirectly) under a contract for services.
-However, where the person conducting the inquiry intends to use these powers in relation to any external contractor, the power should be exercised only in relation to those employees or representatives of the external contractor who worked on the matter which is the subject of the inquiry, or who are likely to have knowledge or documents in their possession which may be useful to the conduct of the inquiry.
+However, where the person conducting the inquiry intends to use these powers in relation to any external contractor, the power should be exercised only in relation to those employees or representatives of the external contractor who worked on the matter which is the subject of the inquiry, or who are likely to have knowledge or documents in their possession which may be relevant to the conduct of the inquiry.